 It is crucial that you take the time to research the medical schools you are interested in attending.
 First, it is essential to look at the cost to attend the schools you are considering applying to.
 This is an excellent time to look into financial aid and see if there are opportunities for scholarships and other help with tuition.

 Second, you will want to look at the atmosphere of the school.
 Is it calm and collaborative?
 Or cut-throat and competitive?
 Depending on what kind of atmosphere works best for you to succeed, this could help you to eliminate the schools that won’t work for you.
 Thirdly, since you will be spending the next four years at the school you choose, you will want to look into student life.
+Additionally, as you navigate selecting a medical school, it’s important to understand the various medical licensing examinations comprehensively.
+One such examination tailored explicitly for those pursuing osteopathic medicine is the COMLEX (Comprehensive Osteopathic Medical Licensing Examination).
+If you’re asking yourself, what is COMLEX, the COMLEX assesses the medical knowledge and skills required for licensure as a Doctor of Osteopathic Medicine (DO).
+It includes three levels: Level 1, Level 2-CE (Cognitive Evaluation), and Level 2-PE (Performance Evaluation).
+Understanding the purpose and components of the COMLEX can provide valuable insights into the osteopathic medical education pathway.

 Next, you will want to see what the school’s curriculum consists of and how they teach medicine.
 Medical schools break up their schedules into two years of medical education and two years of rotations.
 You should read reviews of the professors, check out the hospitals and clinics that work with the school, and find a school that offers a wide range of career services when you graduate.